MMtech-Dev/MMtech-blog/index.md

 ---
 layout: default
-title: MMNova Tech Blog
+title: MMtech Blog
 ---

-# Welcome to MMNova Tech Blog
+# Welcome to MMtech Blog

-Hi, I'm **Moh**, an IT Field Engineer at CERCO and founder of MMNova Ltd. I specialize in cybersecurity, data science, and AI-powered automation.
+Hi, I'm **Mohamed Musa**, an IT Field Engineer at CERCO and founder of MMNova Ltd. I specialize in cybersecurity, data science, and AI-powered automation.

 This blog documents my journey through software engineering, cybersecurity (Fortinet certified), and data science.